Mabdillahi88/sciencequiz2/README.md

 ### 404 error page

-- The site has been given a 404 error page which is displayed if the user enters a url that does not exist.
+- If a user inputs a URL that is invalid, a 404 error page will be shown on the website.
-- Contains return to the main screen button
+- Has a button to return to the main screen.

-- User stories covered: 15
+- User stories covered: